DSaunders/ModelMatcher/README.md

 result.ShouldMatchNonDefaultProperties(expectedResult, new[]
 	{
-		// Property3 would normally be ignored, as it is set to the default value
+		// Property3 would otherwise be ignored, as it is set to the default value
-		// in the expected model.
-Force ModelMatcher to check it.
+		// in the expected model
 		Match.This(() => expectedResult.Property3)
 	});
 ```